visdesignlab/upset2/packages/userdocs/docs/getting-started/upset2-react.md

 - `horizontal`: Boolean value describing whether or not the plot is horizontal.
 Defaults to `false`. *Note* this value is not used by UpSet 2.0 but may be used to generate text descriptions.
 - `firstAggregateBy` (string): Describes the first aggregation state.
 Defaults to `"None"`.
 Possible values:
   - `"None"`: No first level of aggregation.
-  - `"Sets"`: Aggregate by which rows contain each set.
+  - `"Sets"`: Aggregate by which intersections contain each set.
-  - `"Degree"`: Aggregate by the Degree (set membership count) of the rows.
+  - `"Degree"`: Aggregate by the Degree (set membership count) of the intersections.
   - `"Deviations"`: Aggregate by positive and negative deviation.
   - `"Overlaps"`: Aggregate by the minimum specified overlap degree.
 - `firstOverlapDegree`: Describes the first aggregation's degree of overlap required.
 This is only used if `firstAggregateBy` is set to `Overlaps`.
 Defaults to `2`.
 - `secondAggregateBy` (string): Describes the second (nested) aggregation state.
 Must be `"None"` if `firstAggregateBy` is set to `"None"`.
 If `firstAggregateBy` is *not* `"None"`, this value *cannot* be the same as `firstAggregateBy`.
 Possible values:
   - `"None"`: No first level of aggregation.
-  - `"Sets"`: Aggregate by which rows contain each set.
+  - `"Sets"`: Aggregate by which intersections contain each set.
-  - `"Degree"`: Aggregate by the Degree (set membership count) of the rows.
+  - `"Degree"`: Aggregate by the Degree (set membership count) of the intersections.
   - `"Deviations"`: Aggregate by positive and negative deviation.
   - `"Overlaps"`: Aggregate by the minimum specified overlap degree.
 - `secondOverlapDegree`:  Describes the second aggregation's degree of overlap required.
 This is only used if `secondAggregateBy` is set to `Overlaps`.
 Defaults to `2`.